dylanmc/CryptoBook/src/03_cryptol.rst

 Cryptol.
 Let's start by breaking down the process of encrypting and decrypting data using the Caesar cipher.

-Let's guess what the function declaration should look like.
+Let's figure out what the function declaration should look like.
 We know that the encrypt operation takes a key and a message, so the function declaration probably looks something like:

 ``caesarEncrypt key message =``

 Let's talk about how we can represent the key.
-In Chapter 1, we talked about the key being something like K\ :math:`\leftrightarrow`\ D, but that's hard to represent mathematically.
+In Chapter 1, we talked about settings of the key being something like K\ :math:`\leftrightarrow`\ D, but that's hard to represent mathematically.
 If we straighten out our Caesar Cipher wheels into a line, it looks something like this: